-How to forget a WiFi network on Mac
+Here's how to forget a Wi-Fi network on your Mac

-Besides clearing up a long list of WiFi networks, removing networks from your Mac settings can contribute towards improved performance.
-Everything your Mac stores that isn't needed can gradually make a Mac operate slower, reducing an otherwise good experience that most people have when using a Mac.
+Besides clearing up a long list of Wi-Fi networks, removing networks from your Mac settings can improve your Mac performance.
+Everything your Mac stores that aren't needed can gradually make a Mac operate slower, reducing an otherwise good experience that most people have when using a Mac.

-So doing some tidying up, such as making a Mac forget a WiFi network is a small but useful contribution towards a Mac running smoother and faster again.
-Here are a couple ways to quickly and easily delete a WiFi network on a Mac.
+So doing some tidying up, such as making a Mac forget a Wi-Fi network, is a small but useful contribution towards a Mac running smoother and faster again.
+Here are a couple of ways to quickly and easily forget a Wi-Fi network on a Mac.

 Firstly, you need to go to System Preferences.